Jeffrey Epstein And Jean-Luc Brunel’s Paris Apartments Searched By French Investigators

 — FBI New York (@NewYorkFBI) August 28, 2019

 The Guardian reports that Brunel, who mainly resides in the United States, has denied the allegations against him.
 But three women have already provided evidence to France investigators, including former Dutch model Thysia Huisman, who claims that she was drugged and raped in Brunel’s flat.
-He has been accused of rape as early as 1988 in a CBS documentary.
+He was reportedly accused of rape as early as 1988 in a CBS documentary.

 As for Epstein, more information continues to reveal the extent of his alleged sex trafficking ring.
 A recent report suggests that he arranged to pay two women $10,000 in cash while he was in jail to purchase their silence.
 He reportedly paid $250,000 and $100,000 to two other potential witnesses before he served his Palm Beach Jail sentence.